 Roquebrune-Cap-Martin is a popular French Riviera vacations resort located between Monaco and Menton.
-Roquebrune-Cap Martin is a medieval village perched on rocky cliffs high above the Mediterranean.
+Roquebrune, France, is a medieval village perched on rocky cliffs high above the Mediterranean.
 Its location provides some amazing views over the coastline.
 In the heart of the old town, there is a Medieval castle and an impressive 12th century church and its picturesque narrow stepped-streets are great to stroll around.
 There are also lovely little squares and fountains and charming buildings with wrought-iron balconies.

 Roquebrun Cap Martin is also famous for hosting the Monte-Carlo Tennis Masters at the the Monte Carlo Country Club is located on the outskirts of the village.

 Roquebrun Cap Martin is a popular French Riviera vacations resort.
 Cap-Martin, is a beautiful wooded peninsula on the Mediterranean coast, just below the village of Roquebrune.
 Cap Martin has some of the most expensive real estate along the French Riviera and you will find plenty of sumptous villas here, some dating back to the late 19th century.
 Cap Martin has it's own train station that runs along the French Riviera coast between Menton, Monaco and Nice.

 The main square of Roquebrune is tucked in between the chateau and the cliffs and provides great views.
 In the evening this is a great place for people-watching whilst you wait for the sun setting over nearby Monaco.